 The benzyl salicylate (INCI: Benzyl Salicylate) : This UV filter is among the 80 allergens identified by the Scientific Committee for Consumer Safety (SCCS) and listed in the European Regulation.
 In addition to its allergenic nature, it is suspected of disrupting the hormonal system.

 The butyl methoxydibenzoylmethane (INCI: Butyl Methoxydibenzoylmethane) : Also known as avobenzone, this UVA sunscreen filter is permitted up to 5% in Europe compared to 3% in the United States.
-However, it poses several potential issues for health (suspected endocrine disruptor, suspected skin penetration, toxic to the body) and the environment (potential aquatic ecotoxicity, potential PBT (Persistent, Bioaccumulative, and Toxic)).
+However, it poses several potential health (suspected endocrine disruptor, suspected skin penetration, toxic to the body) and environmental issues (potential aquatic ecotoxicity, potential PBT (Persistent, Bioaccumulative, and Toxic)).

-The ethylhexyl dimethyl PABA (INCI: Ethylhexyl Dimethyl PABA) : Padimate-O, or Ethylhexyl Dimethyl PABA, is a UVB sunscreen filter permitted up to 8% in Europe and the United States.
-We do not use it in our products because it is suspected to be an endocrine disruptor, mutagenic, carcinogenic, allergenic, and irritating.
+Th ethylhexyl dimethyl PABA (INCI: Ethylhexyl Dimethyl PABA) : Padimate-O, or Ethylhexyl Dimethyl PABA, is a UVB sunscreen filter permitted up to 8% in Europe and the United States.
+We do not use it in our formulations because it is suspected to be an endocrine disruptor, mutagenic, carcinogenic, allergenic, and irritating.

 The ethylhexyl methoxycinnamate (INCI: Ethylhexyl Methoxycinnamate) : Ethylhexyl Methoxycinnamate, also known as octinoxate, is a UVB sunscreen filter approved up to 10% in the European Union and 7.5% in the United States.
 In addition to potentially destabilizing aquatic environments, it is suspected of acting as an endocrine disruptor and being capable of penetrating the skin barrier.